Tétouan: Museums and festivals

-The Lucas Museum of Religious Heritage (متحف لوقش للتراث الديني) is housed in the historic Madrasat Lucas in Tetuan.
+The Lucas Museum of Religious Heritage (متحف لوقش للتراث الديني) is housed in the historic Madrasat Lucas in Tétouan.
 In addition to archaeological, traditional, and modern art museums, as well as an archival library, Tétouan hosts a school of music and many artisan schools.
 Different music genres of local or regional origins can be found in Tétouan.
 Traditional Andalusian classical music is the most popular and folk singers such as Abdessadeq Cheqara are widely known in Morocco.
 Other popular local genres like Taktoka Jabaliya also exist and are usually played at weddings.

 Tétouan hosts many international festivals such as the International Mediterranean Film Festival, and the International Oud and Women's Voice (أصوات نسائية) Festival.

 On November 20, 2013, the city's Centro de Arte Moderno (Center of Modern Art) was launched and currently holds between 180 and 200 artworks from both self-trained artists and graduates of the city's National Institute of Fine Arts.

-Dialect
+Languages and Dialects

-The city has its own dialect, a particular citadin variant of non-Hilalian Arabic which is distinct from Arabic Jeblia.
+According to the 2024 Moroccan census, 97.20% of the population of Tétouan spoke Arabic as their native language, while 2.50% spoke Berber languages natively.
+The Arabic of Tetouan has its own dialect, a particular citadin variant of pre-Hilalian Arabic which is distinct from Jebli Arabic.
 However, Jeblia, which is a dialect of Darija, is predominant since people from the neighboring rural areas settled in the city during the 20th-century rural flights.
-The use of Spanish and French is still widespread, especially among businessmen and intellectual elites, due to past colonial ties and the geographic proximity to Europe.
+The use of Spanish and French is widespread, especially among professionals and intellectual elites, due to past historical ties and coastal Morocco's close geographic proximity to Europe.